k3lyan/NLP/PREPROCESSING/EXTRACTION/PDF/pdfminer_tutorial/README.md

 will start the server at 9998 (default port) with the above mentioned jar files in the current directory.

 # Extract PDFs to texts
-## pdfminer.six
-* PDF parser and analyzer
-* Fork of PDFMiner using six for Python 2+3 compatibility.
-* PDFMiner is a tool for extracting information from PDF documents.
-Unlike other PDF-related tools, it focuses entirely on getting and analyzing text data.
-PDFMiner allows to obtain the exact location of texts in a page, as well as other information such as fonts or lines.
-It includes a PDF converter that can transform PDF files into other text formats (such as HTML).
-It has an extensible PDF parser that can be used for other purposes instead of text analysis.

-## Installation
- * Install Python 2.7 or newer.
-(Python 3.x is supported in pdfminer.six)
- * Install with pip:
-    $ pip install pdfminer.six
- * Install with conda:
-    $ conda install -c conda-forge pdfminer.six

 ## Extract text from PDF (fine-grained extraction)
 The wrapper_pdf.py python script builds a class PdfMinerWrapper which parses the pdf file put in input into LTPage objects (one for each page).
 An LTPage object which may contain child objects like LTTextBox, LTFigure, LTImage, etc.